noahehall/theBookOfNoah/0current/aws/exams/services/securityIdentityCompliance/certificate-manager.md

 # AWS certificate manager ACM

-- provision and manage SSL/TLS certificates with aws services and connected resources
+- provision, manage, and deploy public and private SSL/TLS certificates for use with AWS services and your internal connected resources.

 ## my thoughts